 Jack joined Watsi on November 28th, 2016.
-Three years ago, Jack became the 2625th member to automatically support a new Watsi patient every month.
-Since then, 3,174 more people have become monthly donors!
-Jack's most recent donation traveled 8,500 miles to support Agatha, a farmer from Kenya, to fund a mastectomy.
+Six years ago, Jack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jack's most recent donation traveled 1,900 miles to support Emmanuel, a future doctor from Haiti, to fund cardiac surgery.